timweri/alpaca.cpp-bot/README.md

 ## Chat platforms

 Right now, only Telegram is available out of the box.
-The existing alpaca_cpp_interface makes it very easy to expose alpaca.cpp to another chat platform.
+The existing `alpaca_cpp_interface` makes it very easy to expose alpaca.cpp to another chat platform.
+`alpaca_cpp_interface` is now async.

 ### Telegram